A confidential state report details what’s actually happening at Asilomar.

 The state has contracted with ServePro to provide laundry services to the people under quarantine at Asilomar, the report states.
 As of the report’s date, a 20-by-10-foot tent that can be secured to pavement had been ordered for the government staffers at Asilomar, along with five Porta Potties, one handicapped-accessible Porta Potty, five hand-washing stations, one medical-waste dumpster, eight six-foot tables, two flood lights, one golf cart, 50 traffic cones, 50 traffic delineators, 20 sandwich boards and one cleaning service provider for the bungalows where people are being quarantined and the emergency operations center as well.

-Already received at Asilomar, thanks to the Red Cross: 50 comfort kids, 100 blankets, 10 sweatshirts, 10 pants, nine shorts, 10 pairs of underwear, one set of slippers and four pairs of socks.
+Already received at Asilomar, thanks to the Red Cross: 50 comfort kits, 100 blankets, 10 sweatshirts, 10 pants, nine shorts, 10 pairs of underwear, one set of slippers and four pairs of socks.

 (0) comments